Search

 The Do’s and Don’t of Cleaning a Freestanding Bathtub

-• DO expect some construction debris.
-Unfortunately, contractors don’t always leave a new installation in pristine condition.
+DO expect some construction debris.
+Contractors don’t always leave a new installation in pristine condition.
 If your contractor properly cleaned the tub, great!
 If not, a mild detergent will likely do the trick for most construction debris.
 Denatured alcohol or a nonabrasive cleaner should work on more stubborn debris.
-If plaster, dried caulk or some other substance remains on the surface, try to remove it with a sharpened wooden stick gently.
-Please see our DON’T list about using wire brushes, putty knives, and other potentially damaging tools.
+If plaster, dried caulk, or some other substance remains on the surface, try to remove it gently with a sharpened wooden stick.
+Avoid using sharp metal tools as they can scratch the tub’s surface.

-• DO wipe your bathtub with a soft cloth after each use.
-It takes just a moment, prevents unsightly water spots, and keeps it sparkling clean in between uses.
+DO wipe your bathtub with a soft cloth after each use.
+It takes just a moment, prevents unsightly water spots, and keeps it sparkling clean between uses.
+Regular wiping also helps to maintain the finish and prolong the lifespan of your tub.

-• DO remove dust and dry dirt with a soft, damp cloth.
-If the tub hasn’t been in use for a while, a quick damp wipe, followed by drying with a soft dry cloth will quickly bring back the bathtub’s luster.
+DO remove dust and dry dirt with a soft, damp cloth.
+If the tub hasn’t been in use for a while, a quick damp wipe, followed by drying with a soft dry cloth, will quickly bring back the bathtub’s luster.
+This simple routine also prevents dust from settling into harder-to-clean areas.

-• DO continue using your regular personal hygiene products and cosmetics.
+DO continue using your regular personal hygiene products and cosmetics.
 These won’t harm your bathtub.
+However, it’s always good to rinse the tub after use to avoid any potential build-up over time.

-• DO set a regular cleaning schedule.
-Now that your tub is ready for day to day use, it’s also time for you to establish a cleaning routine.
+DO set a regular cleaning schedule.
+Now that your tub is ready for day-to-day use, it’s also time for you to establish a cleaning routine.
 It doesn’t matter which day of the week you pick to clean your freestanding bathtub; just pick one and commit to it.
+Regular cleaning prevents the build-up of soap scum and keeps your tub looking new.

-• DO determine your finish.
+DO determine your finish.
 Your stone resin freestanding tub will have either a semi-gloss or matte finish.
-Make sure you specify which finish you have because while the necessary cleaning instructions are similar, there is one key difference you need to be aware of: matte finishes can tolerate mildly abrasive cream cleansers while semi-gloss finishes cannot.
+Make sure you specify which finish you have because, while the necessary cleaning instructions are similar, there is one key difference you need to be aware of: matte finishes can tolerate mildly abrasive cream cleansers, while semi-gloss finishes cannot.
 Never use a gritty or abrasive cleaner on a semi-gloss freestanding bathtub.
+Knowing your finish helps you choose the right products and avoid accidental damage.

-• DO follow the cleaning product’s manufacturer’s instructions and precautions — and read your labels.
+DO follow the cleaning product’s manufacturer’s instructions and precautions — and read your labels.
 For example, if you have a freestanding acrylic bathtub, make sure the product label states that the product is safe for cleaning acrylic.
+Always test a new cleaner on a small, inconspicuous area first to ensure it doesn’t harm your tub’s finish.

-• DO rinse and dry the freestanding tub thoroughly after cleaning.
-Rinse the cleaning residue away and wipe the tub down with a soft tub so that your next bath is free of unwanted detergents and cleaning chemicals.
+DO rinse and dry the freestanding tub thoroughly after cleaning.
+Rinse the cleaning residue away and wipe the tub down with a soft cloth so that your next bath is free of unwanted detergents and cleaning chemicals.
+This step also prevents water spots and streaks from forming on the surface.

-• DON’T use acidic cleaners as they will corrode the stone resin.
+DON’T use acidic cleaners as they will corrode the stone resin.
 This includes vinegar, which is commonly used in DIY household cleaning solutions.
+Always opt for pH-neutral cleaners that are specifically designed for stone resin to protect the tub’s integrity.

-• DON’T use any harsh chemicals for that matter or petroleum based products such as paint thinners or solvents.
+DON’T use any harsh chemicals or petroleum-based products such as paint thinners or solvents.
 These could damage the surface, leaving your bathtub looking uneven, dull, and lifeless.
 Other substances to avoid include gasoline, kerosene, nail polish, nail polish remover, wintergreen oil, pine oil, dry cleaning solution, and so on.
+Even brief contact with these substances can cause irreversible damage, so store them away from your bathroom.

-• DON’T use harsh cleaning cloths, metal scrubbers, razor blades, or other sharp materials that might scratch the surface.
-This applies to most bathtubs but is especially important when your freestanding bathtub is your pride and joy.
+DON’T use harsh cleaning cloths, metal scrubbers, razor blades, or other sharp materials that might scratch the surface.
+This applies to most bathtubs, but it is especially important when your freestanding bathtub is your pride and joy.
 Why risk damaging it?
+Instead, use soft sponges or cloths designed for delicate surfaces to keep your tub in pristine condition.

 Maintaining Your Freestanding Bathtub